justcoding-dev/csc-boxes/README.md

 ## Overview

 The script can generate boxes and connectors.
-The connectors are placed at the borders of each box and hold boxes together.
+The connectors are placed below and at the borders of each box and hold boxes together.

 Every box is made up from a grid of square base units.
 Every base unit has one cutout in the bottom for a connector on the outside of the box.
 The size of each box is given as number of base units along the x and y axis.

+Too complicated?
+Here's an example:

+    base unit size: 40mm
+    width of the box: 3 (120mm)
+    depth of the box: 2 (80mm)

+    The box will have 3 connector cutouts on the long side and two on the short one

-Boxes can have an inset bottom.
+Boxes can have an inset bottom which overlaps the connector bar.
 When matching the inset to the wall thickness, the boxes become stackable.
 See the comments in the script parameters for more details.

 ## Getting started